The two-dimensional one-component plasma is hyperuniform: Introduction

-The term “hyperuniform(ity)” has been coined in the theoretical chemistry literature by S. Torquato (see \cite{torquato2003local,torquato2018hyperuniform} for surveys), an alternative terminology due to J. Lebowitz is “superhomogeneous/ity”.
+where $\rho_2$ is the two-point correlation function of the process (provided it exists and the integral makes sense).
+This is an instance of what is called a “sum rule” in the physics literature, see e.g. \cite{gruber1980equilibrium,martin1988sum}.
+Another possible way to phrase this is $S(0) = 0$, where $S$ is the so-called “structure factor”.}

 As we already mentioned, a system is hyperuniform when the number variance in a large ball is asymptotically negligible with respect to the volume of said ball.
 Of course the definition of hyperuniformity needs an adaptation for finite systems, as one should take both the size of the system and of the “spherical window” to infinity.
 We refer to \cite{Coste} for a mathematical presentation of hyperuniformity and a survey of related results.